X-OPD: Cross-Modal On-Policy Distillation for Capability Alignment in Speech LLMs: Introduction

 However, despite the superior interaction fluency of E2E architectures, the significant performance gap remains a barrier to their widespread deployment.
 Empirical studies \cite{lu25c_interspeech, chen2025aha, fang2025s2sbench, zhang2025echox} indicate that these models frequently exhibit significant degradation in complex instruction following, logical reasoning, or knowledge-intensive queries compared to their text-based counterparts.
 Consequently, while cascaded systems may be slower, they remain the industrial selection due to the robust capabilities inherited from the underlying text LLM.
 This misalignment between modalities prevents speech models from fully leveraging the cognitive power of their textual foundations.

 We attribute this degradation primarily to two factors: the scarcity of high-quality, paired speech-reasoning data, and the inherent misalignment between continuous acoustic representations and the discrete logical space of text LLMs.
-As a result, the high-quality Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL) data in text LLM training cannot be fully transferred into the training of a Speech LLM, resulting in the gap in standard SFT+RL training pipeline.
+As a result, the high-quality Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL) data in text LLM training cannot be fully transferred into the training of a Speech LLM, resulting in a gap in the standard SFT+RL training pipeline.
 Consequently, there is an urgent need for training paradigms that can align cross-modal capabilities without heavy reliance on static datasets.

 Some methods try to bridge this gap by performing offline distillation from a cascaded system.
 However, these methods often struggle with distribution shifts — known as the exposure bias problem — where the model's generation trajectory during inference diverges from the training distribution.
-Furthermore, the accumulative errors in cascaded pipeline will also harm the performance.
+Furthermore, the accumulated errors in cascaded pipelines will also harm the performance.

-Addressing these challenges, we proposes X-OPD, a novel Cross-Modal On-Policy Distillation framework designed to systematically bridge the intelligence gap between Speech LLMs and their text-based counterparts.
+Addressing these challenges, we propose X-OPD, a novel Cross-Modal On-Policy Distillation framework designed to systematically bridge the intelligence gap between Speech LLMs and their text-based counterparts.
 We introduce a training strategy that utilizes transcribed text as an alignment bridge.
 In our framework, the student model performs autonomous rollouts across both speech and text modalities.
 Simultaneously, a more capable text-based teacher model generates a reference distribution based on the synchronized text input.
-By leveraging Kullback-Leibler (KL) divergence, denoted as $D_{\text{KL}}(P \parallel Q) $, for dynamic credit assignment, we precisely distill the teacher’s logical knowledge into the student's multimodal representations.
+By leveraging Kullback-Leibler (KL) divergence, denoted as $D_{\text{KL}}(P \parallel Q) $, for dynamic credit assignment, we precisely distill the teacher's logical knowledge into the student's multimodal representations.
 This approach offers three distinct advantages: it significantly enhances training efficiency; it eliminates the dependency on ground truth data, allowing for the utilization of open-source models where training data is undisclosed; and it minimizes the catastrophic forgetting of other acoustic capabilities.
 Through this framework, we aim to achieve a low-cost, high-efficiency alignment of cross-modal intelligence, paving the way for the next generation of smart, expressive spoken language agents.